jcl5m1/VaccineRegistration/README.md

 > **Reminder: This project is not HIPAA compliant**.
 It is provided in hopes in may be useful where that is not required.

-It also uses a Chrome extension, to help with synching with Github.
-So, these instructions will assume you are using the [Chrome Browser](https://www.google.com/chrome).
+The (optional) steps below use a Chrome extension to help synchronize code with Github.
+These instructions assume you are using the [Google Chrome Browser](https://www.google.com/chrome).

 1. Download and install [Google Chrome Browser](https://www.google.com/chrome)
 2. If you don't already have a Google account you want to use as host, you can [create a new Google Account](https://accounts.google.com/signup).